aarondesu/ECommerce/README.md

 ## Running

+Before starting the project, make sure to install dependencies using :
+`yarn install`

 ### Development

 To `watch` the project ( Concurrently runs both projects at the same terminal - not recommended ):